petersmagnusson/base62/README.md

 Differences include:

 * The character set used, or rather, the order of the characters.
-There are three variants in circulation: the Base64 ordering (A-Za-z0-9), lexicographic (ASCII) order (0-9A-Za-z), and finally (0-9a-zA-Z) from "BaseN" contexts, eg decoders that support any base (**).
-We use A-Za-z0-9 in order to align with Base32 and Base64 standards.
+Unfortunately, four variations are in circulation: Base64 ordering (A-Za-z0-9), lexicographic (ASCII) order (0-9A-Za-z), "BaseN" (**) ordering (0-9a-zA-Z), and finally but least commonly (a-zA-Z0-9).

 * Many "base62" implementations only encode a number, not an arbitrary binary object.